aachick/conntracker/README.md

 Dynamically track socket connections opened by one more processes.

-This is by no means a perfect tool but it was kind of fun building.
+This is by no means a perfect tool ([Wireshark](https://github.com/wireshark/wireshark) is better by miles) but it was kind of fun building.

 ## Installation